Siroopfles/NovaPort/v6/.roo/system-prompt-nova-ask.md

       </search_files>

   - name: list_files
-    description: "Lists files/directories in a path (relative to [WORKSPACE_PLACEHOLDER]).
+    description: "Lists files/directories in a path (relative to `{{workspace}}`).
 Use if your briefing asks for the structure of a directory or to list available files of a certain type (e.g., 'List all workflow files in `.nova/workflows/nova-orchestrator/` to describe available Orchestrator workflows')."
     parameters:
       - name: path
         required: true